Introduction

 Fitness Prescription for Weight Management and Cardiovascular Training

-Role of Exercise in Lowering Inflammation Through Reduction of Epicardial Fat
+Role of Exercise in Lowering Inflammation Through Epicardial Fat

 Cardiovascular Role of Heat Shock Proteins (HSPs)

-The heat shock response is a cellular defence mechanism activated by stressors such as hypoxia, protein damage, oxidative stress, ischemia, energy depletion, and elevated intracellular calcium.
+The heat shock response is a cellular defence mechanism and is activated when the body is under stress, such as hypoxia, protein damage, oxidative stress, ischemia, energy depletion, and elevated intracellular calcium.
 Exercise stimulates heat shock protein expression in cardiac tissue, though mechanisms remain incompletely understood (Golbidi and Laher, 2012).

 Categories of Physical Activity and Intensity

-Absolute intensity does not consider individual characteristics like age, sex, body mass, or fitness.
+Absolute intensity does not consider age, sex, body mass, or fitness.
 Relative intensity, measured as a percentage of VO₂max or heart rate reserve, accounts for these differences and is particularly important for older adults (Valenzuela et al., 2023).

 Exercises That Increase Muscular Fitness